Joseph: Beloved Son, Rejected Slave, Exalted Ruler: Media

 First premiered on 5 January 2015, the film was released on DVD nationwide on 19 May 2015.
 The DVD features Spanish dubbing and subtitles.
 The film was later released on YouTube on 12 March 2021, where it has garnered over 14 million views as of 2024.

-The film is also available to stream on the Minno kids app.

 Reception

 Dove.org gave the film a positive review, stating that it "features good voice actors, appropriate music (with Egyptian-sounding music for example while in Egypt), and dramatic music, along with strong character development", before concluding "the vivid and colorful animation brings this wonderful story of Joseph to life".
 C. Block from Video Librarian gave the film four out of four stars, praising the "excellent animation and compelling voice work".

 Accolades

 The film won at the 2016 International Christian Visual Media Crown Awards and the 2016 Gold Crown Award for Best Children's Film.